JoeXuXXL/my-site-source/content/conference/organization-participation/index.md

 #   postcode: ''
 #   country: ''

-summary: Be one of the organizers, or just a simple participant of some fun conferences.
+summary: Be one of the organizers, or just a simple participant of some fun conferences :)
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-06-01'
+date: '2024-06-03'
 # date_end: '2030-06-01T15:00:00Z'
 all_day: true

 # Schedule page publish date (NOT talk date).
-publishDate: '2024-06-01'
+publishDate: '2024-06-03'

 authors:
   - admin

-tags: [Bipartite compiled games, quantitative quantum soundness, sequential NPA hierarchy]
+tags: [Random]

 # Is this a featured talk? (true/false)
 featured: false